Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 You have honed your skills in one to one battles with brash confidence.

-***Initiative.***{ .sc } You have :d20-adv: Advantage on Initiative rolls.
+***Initiative.***{ .sc } You have **:d20-adv: Advantage**{ .em } on Initiative rolls.

 ***Dueling.***{ .sc } You also gain an additional way to use your Sneak Attack; you don't need :d20-adv: Advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have :d20-disadv: Disadvantage on the attack roll.
 All the other rules for Sneak Attack still apply to you.

 ### Level 3: Suave Defence

+Your brash confidence allows you to avoid harm.
 While you aren't wearing any armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.

 ### Level 9: Panache